davetron5000/naildrivin5.com-OLD/source/_posts/2012-01-08-make-tests-clean-and-clear-without-duplication.markdown

 A test is made of up three parts:

-1. *Setup* or *Given* - This part establishes the conditions under which the test will be performed.
+1. *Setup* or **Given** - This part establishes the conditions under which the test will be performed.
 This is crucial, and what makes programming hard - can we know *every* condition under which our code will run?
-How will it run under those conditions?
-We call this "Given" because we establishes the "givens" of our test; the things that we explicitly make true.
+We call this "Given" because we simply "give" conditions to the code under test.
-2. *Execute* or *When* - Here, we run the code we're testing.
-This is easier, as it's usually a call to a public method of a class.
+2. *Execute* or **When** - Here, we run the code we're testing, usually by calling a public method from the class under test.
 It's called "When" because of phrases like "When I calculcate the sales tax".
-3. *Assert* or *Then* - The final part involves checking that what we executed in step 2 did what we thought it should do.
-It's called "Then" because of the weay we might state assertions in English - "Then the total should be $56.12".
+3. *Assert* or **Then** - The final part involves checking that what we executed in step 2 did what we thought it should do.
+It's called "Then" because of the way we might state assertions in English - "Then the total should be $56.12".

 A very simple test might look like this: